Scorched earth: Hundred Years' War

 Of gud King Robert's testiment.

 Wars of Scottish Independence

 Corfe Castle was slighted during the English Civil War so that its defences could not be reused.

 A slighting is the deliberate destruction, whether partial or complete, of a fortification without opposition.
 Sometimes, such as during the Wars of Scottish Independence and the English Civil War, it was done to render the structure unusable as a fortress.
 In England, adulterine (unauthorised) castles would usually be slighted if captured by a king.
 During the Wars of Scottish Independence, Robert the Bruce adopted a strategy of slighting Scottish castles to prevent them from being occupied by the invading English.

 Crusades

-A strategy of slighting castles in Palestine was also adopted by the Mamlukes during their wars with the Crusaders.
+A strategy of slighting castles in the Holy Land was also adopted by the Mamlukes during their wars with the Crusaders.

 15th century

 Moldavian–Ottoman Wars

 Stephen the Great used scorched earth in the Carpathians against the Ottoman Army in 1475 and 1476.

 Wallachian–Ottoman Wars

 The forces of Vlad the Impaler were associated with torches, particularly outside Târgoviște.

 In 1462, a massive Ottoman army, led by Sultan Mehmed II, marched into Wallachia.
 Vlad the Impaler retreated to Transylvania.
 During his departure, he conducted scorched-earth tactics to ward off Mehmed's approach.
 When the Ottoman forces approached Tirgoviste, they encountered over 20,000 people impaled by the forces of Vlad the Impaler, creating a "forest" of dead or dying bodies on stakes.
 The atrocious, gut-wrenching sight caused Mehmed to withdraw from battle and send instead Radu, Vlad's brother, to fight Vlad the Impaler.